-HIT LIST

-John Ian Alenciaga
+HIT LIST John Ian Alenciaga

 "For us, red-tagging kills.
-Nangyari na sa amin.
-Posters turned to surveillance, and in the end, may pinatay.
+Nangyari na sa amin.Posters turned to surveillance, and in the end, may pinatay.
 Pinatay si Jory.
 (It happened to us.
-Posters turned to surveillance, and in the end, someone was killed.)"
+Posters turned to surveillance, and in the end, someone was killed.
+Jory was killed.)"